lsegal/vpr/README.md

 ## 🤔 Why **vpr**?

-_The problem is simple_: most modern release processes rely heavily on GitHub Actions, or other CI systems to manage the actual release.
+_The problem is simple_: most modern release processes rely heavily on GitHub Actions or other CI systems to manage the actual release.
 While this might be a very hands-off approach and wonderful when it works, it can also be nearly impossible to test and debug locally, causing scenarios where a release might be completely broken and blocked due to CI issues that require multiple commits to fix and test... _and then fix and test because the job failed again_,